Sustainable & Low Maintenance Landscape Design Guide For Portland

 Ready to make your yard a haven for wildlife?

-There are two programs that can guide your efforts, and maybe help you set a good example in your neighborhood.
-Ross NW Watergardens can create a sustainable landscape design and install it to meet the requirements for both these programs!
+Ross NW Watergardens can create a sustainable landscape design and install it to meet the requirements for this program!

-Ross NW Watergardens has installed and maintains Plantinum level Backyard Habitats in Portland and Lake Oswego.
+Ross NW Watergardens has installed Platinum level Backyard Habitats in Portland and Lake Oswego.
 We would love to collaborate on yours!